alex-berliner/MeleeQuickMod/README.md

 ## About

 Melee Quick Mod makes it easy to batch apply mods to a Super Smash Bros.
 Melee iso.
-It helps you organize your mods and makes it easier to apply them.
+It lets you organize your mods by folders and (semi)intelligently finds the correct files to replace.

 ### Usage